Skip to main content

 Technical Analysis

-CVE-2025-0917 is a stored cross-site scripting (XSS) vulnerability identified in multiple versions of IBM Cognos Analytics, specifically versions 11.2.0 through 11.2.4 and 12.0.0 through 12.0.4.
-The vulnerability arises due to improper neutralization of input during web page generation (CWE-79), allowing a privileged user to inject arbitrary JavaScript code into the web user interface.
-This injected script executes within the context of the trusted session, potentially altering the intended functionality of the application.
-Since the vulnerability requires high privileges (PR:H) but no user interaction (UI:N), an attacker with administrative or equivalent access can exploit this flaw to embed malicious scripts that may lead to credential disclosure or other unauthorized actions within the session.
-The CVSS v3.1 base score is 5.5 (medium severity), reflecting network attack vector (AV:N), low attack complexity (AC:L), and a scope change (S:C) indicating that the vulnerability can affect components beyond the initially vulnerable component.
-The impact primarily affects confidentiality and integrity, with no direct impact on availability.
-No known exploits are reported in the wild as of the published date (June 11, 2025).
-The vulnerability affects a widely used enterprise analytics platform, which is often deployed in environments handling sensitive business intelligence data.
+CVE-2025-0917 is a stored cross-site scripting (XSS) vulnerability affecting multiple versions of IBM Cognos Analytics, specifically versions 11.2.0 through 11.2.4 and 12.0.0 through 12.0.4.
+The vulnerability is categorized under CWE-79, which involves improper neutralization of input during web page generation.
+In this case, a privileged user can inject arbitrary JavaScript code into the web user interface of Cognos Analytics.
+Because this code is stored and executed within the context of the application, it can alter the intended functionality of the web interface.
+The primary risk is that this injected script could lead to the disclosure of sensitive information such as user credentials within a trusted session.
+The vulnerability requires a privileged user to exploit, meaning the attacker must already have elevated access to the system.
+The CVSS v3.1 base score is 5.5 (medium severity), reflecting the network attack vector, low attack complexity, high privileges required, no user interaction needed, and a scope change with limited confidentiality and integrity impact but no availability impact.
+No known public exploits have been reported to date.
+The vulnerability affects a widely used enterprise analytics platform, which is often deployed in environments handling sensitive business intelligence data, making it a significant concern for organizations relying on IBM Cognos Analytics for decision-making and reporting.

 Potential Impact